wez/wezterm/docs/config/appearance.md

       -- Arbitrary colors of the palette in the range from 16 to 255 indexed = {[136] = "#af8700"},

+      -- Since: nightly builds only
+      -- When a dead key or a leader key are being processed, change the cursor -- to this color to give a visual cue about the hold state dead_key_cursor = "orange",
   }
 }
 ```